28 Mar Cornavirus Social Distancing Hockey at Home Guide

-The Corona virus has forced us all to develop ways to play Hockey at Home as we practice responsible social distancing.
+The Coronavirus has forced us all to develop ways to play Hockey at Home as we practice responsible social distancing we are essentially in need of virtual hockey training.
 Leagues have been cancelled, hockey camps on hiatus, spring hockey has been pushed back and so have try-outs and the possible start of the hockey season.
-Not only are we all practicing social distancing, scared of getting the Corona virus, we are petrified that we will lose our edge going into the start of the 2020 hockey season.
-Strides, shots, agility and timing on lateral movement will all fade away because of the Corona virus unless we structure our Hockey at Home workouts with intent.
+Not only are we all practicing social distancing, scared of getting the Coronavirus, but we are also petrified that we will lose our edge going into the start of the 2020 hockey season.
+Strides, shots, agility and timing on lateral movement will all fade away because of the Coronavirus unless we structure our Hockey at Home workouts with intent.
 Keep these 5 Hockey at Home suggestions in mind when developing your workouts.

 Hockey at Home Principal 1: Stretch it out